 10Best Readers' Choice is out to create the ultimate guide to America's best attractions.
-To do so, we're asking our readers to vote for their favorites region by region and state by state.
-After four weeks of voting, the first batch of results are in for states in the South and Southwest.
+To do so, we're asking our readers to vote for their favorites – region by region and state by state.
+Voting has now wrapped up for the Western United States.

 Best Arizona Attraction: Kartchner Caverns State Park

 Kartchner Caverns State Park — Photo courtesy of AP Photo/The Arizona Republic, Christine Keith

 Two local explorers stumbled upon Kartchner Caverns in 1974 and revealed the existence of the caves to the property owners, James and Lois Kartchner, in 1978.
 Now a state park, this impressive cavern system continues to "grow" as dripping water deposits minerals on the existing formations.
 Features include Kubla Khan, the tallest column in Arizona, as well as one of the world's longest soda straw stalactites.